FubarDevelopment/FtpServer/docfx_project/articles/upgrade-3.0.md

   - New [`IFtpCommandHandlerExtensionProvider`](xref:FubarDev.FtpServer.CommandExtensions.IFtpCommandHandlerExtensionProvider) which returns information for all found FTP command handler extension types
 - Attributes for command extension information
   - [`FtpCommandHandlerExtensionAttribute`](xref:FubarDev.FtpServer.CommandExtensions.FtpCommandHandlerExtensionAttribute) which gives the FTP command handler extension a name and defines the command it extends and if it needs a successful login
-- Simplified constructor due to [`CommandContext`](xref:FubarDev.FtpServer.CommandExtensions.FtpCommandHandlerExtension.CommandContext) (type [`FtpCommandContext`](xref:FubarDev.FtpServer.Commands.FtpCommandContext)) property injection
+- Simplified constructor due to [`CommandContext`](xref:FubarDev.FtpServer.CommandExtensions.FtpCommandHandlerExtension.CommandContext) (type [`FtpCommandHandlerContext`](xref:FubarDev.FtpServer.FtpCommandHandlerContext)) property injection
 - Automatic indirect activation (read: instantiation with property injection) for the command it belongs to through the [`IFtpCommandActivator`](xref:FubarDev.FtpServer.Commands.IFtpCommandActivator) service

 ## `FEAT` support